Our guide to Portuguese culture will help you ease into life in Portugal.

 In Portugal, the family is the foundation of the social structure.
 Individuals derive a social network and assistance from the family.
 For the Portuguese, family loyalty comes before other social relationships, even business.

 It is appropriate to shake hands with everyone present in formal situations, which generally means that you haven’t met the person before; this applies to men, women and older children.
 The handshake, whether at a social or business meeting, is accompanied by direct eye contact and the appropriate greeting.
-One is supposed to shake hands again upon leaving.
-When greeting acquaintances and friends, men embrace and pat one another on the back, and women kiss both cheeks, starting with the right. , between women you only shake hands in very formal occasions, and if you don’t know the person at all.
+One should shake hands again upon leaving.
+When greeting acquaintances and friends, men embrace and pat one another on the back, and women kiss both cheeks, starting with the right.
+Between women, you only shake hands on very formal occasions, and if you don’t know the person at all.

 Portuguese dress code

 The Portuguese dress conservatively.
 Women usually wear dresses, and men’s clothing is based primarily around a jacket and tie.
 Business etiquette dictates suits and ties or sports jackets and ties for men.
 Women wear dresses, skirts, and jackets or trouser suits.
 As out-dated as it seems, people are fashion conscious and believe that clothes indicate social standing and success.
 For this very reason, they take great pride in wearing quality fabrics and clothes and will invest their money in buying the best they can afford.

 An arm’s length is usually the appropriate amount of personal space to hold during conversations.
 The Portuguese tend to touch a bit when conversing with good friends and family, but such displays are quite inappropriate in business or formal situations.
 It is common to see people hugging in public; and couples kissing and women interlock arms with men while walking in the street.
 Public displays of affection are normal within certain limits.